firebase/firebase-js-sdk/docs-exp/messaging.gettoken.md

 ## getToken() function

-Subscribes the messaging instance to push notifications.
-Returns an FCM registration token that can be used to send push messages to that messaging instance.
+Subscribes the `FirebaseMessaging` instance to push notifications.
+Returns an Firebase Cloud Messaging registration token that can be used to send push messages to that `FirebaseMessaging` instance.

 If a notification permission isn't already granted, this method asks the user for permission.
 The returned promise rejects if the user does not allow the app to show notifications.